kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/src/Programming/Obstacle_Challenge/README.md

         - "vehicle_function.py," which is the program library used in this competition, provides custom functions for vehicle movement, image recognition, color recognition, and controlling servo motors.
 These custom functions simplify complex procedures into subroutines for ease of debugging.

       - #### [Obstacle_Challenge.py](./Obstacle_Challenge.py)
-        - The main purpose of "Obstacle_Challenge.py" is to control a vehicle.
-It combines data from color sensors, LIDAR sensors, and image recognition techniques to drive the vehicle's motors, enabling it to navigate and avoid obstacles, accomplishing specific mission objectives.
+        - "Obstacle_Challenge.py" is the main program responsible for controlling the self-driving car.
+It reads the values detected by the color sensor, LIDAR sensor, and image recognition technology to drive the car's motors and achieve the goal of avoiding obstacles and completing specific tasks.

 - ### Obstacle Challenge Program Operation Flowchart Description
   - Activate the program along with the LiDAR.
 After activation, the program will read the values from the LiDAR and color sensor, as well as capture photos from the camera.
 When the button is pressed, the DC motor speed will be set to 60%, and it will continue to move forward until the color sensor detects a line.
 It will execute a turn and check if it has turned 12 times.
 If it has, it will end; if not, it will continue to repeat the process of moving forward and checking for wall turns.